Dethada/Password-Recovery-Utility/README.md

 ## Cryptographic hash lookup generator

+> Read Time: 118s
+>
+> MD5 Hash Time: 117s
+>
+> SHA512 Hash Time: 237s
+>
+> Execution Time: 238s (wordlist.txt)

-* Increase efficency
+* Increase efficiency
+* Improve readability
-* Commandline input validation
+* Check if input file is a text file

 ##  Password Recovery Utility

-* Parse data into username:hash algo:salt:password ignore the rest for now
+* Parse data into username:password ignore the rest for now
 * Check if the format of the file is valid while parsing
 * Check if the password hash in shadow file is present in the lookup table generated